Energy Hub District

 Energy-Hub for residential and commercial districts and transport

-An Energy Hub is a physical cross point, similar to an energy station, in which energy and information streams are coordinated, and where different forms of energy (heat, electricity, chemical, biological) are converted between each other or stored for later use.
+An Energy Hub is a physical cross point, similar to an energy station, in which energy and information streams are coordinated across a local Smart Grid, and where different forms of energy (heat, electricity, chemical, biological) are converted between each other or stored for later use.

 To match supply and demand, the Energy Hub converts and stores energy and performs load shifting.
 The members will be connected to the Energy Hub by means of bi-directional energy grids (low and high temperature heat grids, electrical grids (AC and DC) and gas grids (hydrogen, biogas, syngas).